Ustekinumab

 • Choose your injection site

-• Wash your injection site
+• Wash your hands and clean the skin at the injection site

-• Use a good injection technique
+• If using a pre-filled syringe, use a good injection technique

 Gently pinch the skin at the injection site between your thumb and finger.
 Use a quick, dart-like motion to insert the needle into the skin.
 Push the plunger slowly and evenly to inject all of the medicine, keeping the skin pinched.